We posed this question to 25 of our clients: Why haven’t you started a business yet?

 Bigger is not better but so many get caught up in trying to act like the big guys.

-They worry about business cards and websites, marketing and branding, features and functionality, scalability and platforms, partnership and preferred relationships.
+They worry about business cards and websites, marketing, software and branding, features and functionality, scalability and platforms, partnership and preferred relationships.

 Start small with a side business.